wilcoxen-courses/e331-pa-fec/README.md

 1. _Check the merge._ Print the value counts for the merge indicator.
 Not everything will be `"both"`: expect to see counts for both `"left_only"` (map zip codes that had no contributions) and `"right_only"` (contributions for zip codes that aren't in Pennsylvania).

 1. _Check the contributions by merge result._ Create `grouped` by grouping `both` by `"_merge"`.
 Then create `summary` by applying the `.agg()` method to column `"total"` of `grouped` using the argument `["count","sum","mean"]`.
 The result will be a dataframe with three columns of aggregate information: the record count for each case of `"_merge"`, and the sum and the mean as well.
 Note that these are totals by zip code, so the means are much larger than a typical individual contribution.
+See the Tips section if you receive a FutureWarning message at grouping step.

 1. Print `summary`.